You’re spending a hard-earned marketing budget on your PPC campaigns…

 Every penny counts.
 More importantly, every click counts.

-Which is exactly why where you send people (i.e. the landing page) when they click on your ad is so critical…
+This is why where you send people (i.e., the landing page) when they click on your ad is so critical.

 If you send prospects (even motivated sellers) to a low-converting landing page, you might still get some leads, but you won’t get as many as you could (how hard is it to hit the back button and click on your competitor’s website instead?).